 If you spend a lot of time online, chances are you’ve heard of Reddit.
-The site bills itself as the “front page of the internet,” and that’s not an empty boast: As of this writing, Reddit is the sixth most popular site in the United States, according to Alexa, and the 18th worldwide.
+The site bills itself as the “front page of the internet,” and that’s not an empty boast: As of this writing, Reddit is the seventh most popular site in the United States, according to Alexa, and the 18th worldwide.
 So, what exactly is Reddit?
 Essentially, it’s a massive collection of forums where people can share news and content or comment on other people’s posts.
 Here’s everything you need to know.

 The jargon and design of Reddit